 To completely remove the bottom screw from the side block it is helpful to place the EGS knob half way between open and closed position.
+This allows more clearance for the screw to move to a manageable position.
 The side block can be removed without removing the longer screw if the screw threads are entirely free of the pod threads.